Scottapotamas/fuji-G-mount/electrical/README.md

 - For ease of convention, I'll label this square pad as `Pin 1`, though I don't know what the official Fuji nomenclature is.

 - Based on this numbering scheme, `Pin 5` and `Pin 6` are mechanically the same contact rectangle, and therefore electrically common.

+- Unlike the body side mount, the lens mount/bayonet is not electrically common with `Pin 5` and `Pin 6`.